Skip to content

 • Declining trend = potential academic risk

-Students with weaker freshmen grades but strong growth in 10th to 11th grade often stand out more than students with early As and declining performance.
+Students with weaker freshman grades but strong growth in 10th to 11th grade often stand out more than students with early As and declining performance.
+Those facing heavy academic demands often seek additional support to manage their responsibilities.
+If you begin to feel overwhelmed by the pressure, EduBirdie can help.
+Their experts assist with essays and papers, helping individuals stay on track and maintain a strong academic record.

 5. Rigor Changes How Colleges Interpret Your Grades